Synternet/pubsub-go/README.md

 - **Publish New Data Streams**: Create and publish your own data streams directly from your Golang applications.
 Share data with other participants in the Data Layer, facilitating collaboration and enabling the creation of innovative data-driven solutions.

-- **Support for JSON Messages**: Leverage the flexibility and interoperability of JSON messages. [synternet pubsub-go](https://github.com/Synternet/pubsub-go) provides support for handling JSON data, making it easy to work with complex data structures and seamlessly integrate with other systems and platforms.
+- **Support for JSON Messages**: Leverage the flexibility and interoperability of JSON messages.
+Synternet [pubsub-go](https://github.com/Synternet/pubsub-go) provides support for handling JSON data, making it easy to work with complex data structures and seamlessly integrate with other systems and platforms.

 - **Customizable Connection Options**: Tailor the connection options to suit your specific needs.
 Configure parameters such as connection timeouts, retry mechanisms, and authentication details to ensure a secure and reliable connection to the Synternet Data Layer platform.

-By utilizing the [synternet pubsub-go](https://github.com/Synternet/pubsub-go) library, you can unlock the full potential of the Synternet Data Layer in your Golang applications.
+By utilizing the Synternet [pubsub-go](https://github.com/Synternet/pubsub-go) library, you can unlock the full potential of the Synternet Data Layer in your Golang applications.
 Seamlessly integrate with existing data streams, create new ones, and harness the power of real-time data insights to drive innovation and solve complex problems.

 Note: Customize the feature list and add more details as necessary based on the specific capabilities and functionalities of your Golang SDK for the Synternet Data Layer.